eliaspr/SkullKing/readme.md

 gradlew bootRun
 ```

 The server uses port `8080` by default.
-The images shown in the client application are stored in an Azure storage account so make sure the client browser can access and load images from `https://skull-king-assets.fra1.digitaloceanspaces.com/...`.
+Access the application using multiple browsers and start your first game!

 ## Data storage

 The server stores all game session related data in memory only.
 Currently, there is no option to persist that data.

+## Card images

+Due to copyright concerns, there is no longer a public CDN containing the card images.
+The repository contains replacement images which convey the meaning of the cards without using pictures of the actual card designs.
+However, there exists the `skullking.cards.url` application property which you can change to point to any location where you can then host your own card images.

+> ![NOTE]
+> The current server implementation is anything but optimized for serving static content.
+This is another reason for hosting the card images on some other server.

 ## Build & Deployment